tillitis/tillitis-key1/hw/application_fpga/fw/README.md

 Firmware uses a part of the FW\_RAM for its own stack.

 When reset is released, the CPU starts executing the firmware.
-It begins in `start.S` by clearing all CPU registers, clears all FW\_RAM, sets up a stack for itself there, and then jumps to `main()`.
+It begins in `start.S` by clearing all CPU registers, clears all FW\_RAM except the part reserved for the resetinfo area, sets up a stack for itself there, and then jumps to `main()`.
 Also included in the assembly part of firmware is an interrupt handler for the system calls, but the handler is not yet enabled.

 Beginning at `main()` it fills the entire RAM with pseudo random data and setting up the RAM address and data hardware scrambling with